Blosc/c-blosc2/README.rst

 it already comes with several compressor and filters, so it can actually work like so.

+Another important aspect of C-Blosc2, is that it is meant to host blocks of data in smaller containers.
+These containers are called *chunks* in C-Blosc2 jargon (they are basically `Blosc1 containers <https://github.com/Blosc/c-blosc>`_).
+For achieving maximum speed, these chunks are meant to fit in the LLC (Last Level Cache) of modern CPUs.
+In practice, this means that in order to leverage C-Blosc2 containers effectively, the user code should ask for C-Blosc2 to uncompress the chunks, consume them before they hit main memory and then proceed with the new chunk (as in any streaming operation).
+I call this process **Streamed Compressed Computing** and it effectively avoids uncompressed data to travel to RAM, saving precious time in modern architectures where RAM access is very expensive compared with CPU speeds (most specially when those cores are working cooperatively to solve some computational task).

 Currently C-Blosc2 comes with support of BloscLZ, a compressor heavily based on FastLZ (http://fastlz.org/), LZ4 and LZ4HC (https://github.com/Cyan4973/lz4), Zstd